PranavSriram18/genai_foundations/docs/series/moe.md

 * "Dead experts" (some experts never getting selected by the router)
 * Load imbalance (some experts activating far more frequently than others)

-Below we describe a thought experiment for thinking about how these problems can arise under vanilla top-k routing (without interventions like load balancing regularizers, capacity limits, etc.), and hence motivate those interventions.
+Below we describe a thought experiment illustrating how these problems can arise under vanilla top-k routing (without interventions like load balancing regularizers, capacity limits, etc.), and hence motivate those interventions.